Cato Institute: Publications

 (since 1981), Regulation magazine (acquired in 1990), Cato's Letter, Cato Supreme Court Review, Cato Policy Report, Cato published Inquiry Magazine from 1977 to 1982 (before transferring it to the Libertarian Review Foundation) Literature of Liberty (from 1978 to 1979 before transferring it to the Institute for Humane Studies, which ended its publication in 1982).
 It also publishes Policy Analysis since 1980.
-It also publishes Free Societyy.
+It also publishes a magazine named Free Society.

 Cato also co-publishes the annual Human Freedom Index with the Fraser Institute, and is the co-publisher with Fraser of the U.S. edition of the Economic Freedom of the World annual report.